bitsofcotton/p0/README.md

 The tips below some lines are depends on one function recursion data series, but they're described with appending status block each points and only right multiply counter with x\+ := x \*\_(some group) status \*\_(some another group) counter and some f, ... f(x) ... f(x\+) ... data series.
 To invert this method, we should take invariant on f with some appliable dimension.
 So original function is just continuous or one-function recursion, they have a invariant structure on some short ranges.
-But we need the condition f with only Lebesgue measurable, they causes original function condition only with Lebesgue integrated ones.

 # Tips
 A longer invariants includes shorter invariant in trivial.